ThompsonBethany01/Predicting-Diabetes-Onset/README.md

 ![Repo-Header](https://i.pinimg.com/originals/09/53/81/0953813004d675ca814403fbb649f8b7.png)
 ## About the Project
 ### Goals
 The major goal of this project is to create a machine learning model that can predict a patient having diabetes or not.
 The model will base this on other diagnostic measures in the data, such as BMI and age.
-The data sample is for female patients at least 21 years of age or older with Pima Indian heritage.
+The data sample is for female patients at least 21 years of age or older with Pima Native American heritage.
 ### Background
 ### Deliverables
 - Jupyter notebook with full analysis process